A Guide to Launching a Food Truck Business

 I want to have a niche market that makes people come to me, instead of them going to my competitors.
 I am building a loyalty base by letting my customers know why I recognise them for being loyal, and I think they like that a lot.

 The best way to convert customers is by showing your products and by being genuine with them, we all love other people being real with us.
-I also get customers through social media, casual talks and most of my customers I get through word of mouth.
+I also get customers through social media, and casual talks and most of my customers I get through word of mouth.

 Industry Challenges